MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-deployments.md

 ## Strategies for updating deployments

-Kubernetes provides several deployment strategies so you can update in a variety of ways to suit the needs of your environment.
+Kubernetes provides several deployment strategies so you can update in various ways to suit the needs of your environment.
 The three most common update strategies are:

-- **Rolling update**: This is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime.
+- **Rolling update**: This update is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime.
 It minimizes downtime at the cost of update speed.
-- **Recreation**: This is an all-or-nothing process that allows you to update all aspects of the system at once with a brief downtime period.
+- **Recreation**: This strategy is an all-or-nothing process that allows you to update all aspects of the system at once with a brief downtime period.
 It updates quickly but causes downtime.
-- **Canary**: This is a partial update process that allows you to test your new program version on real users without a commitment to a full rollout.
+- **Canary**: This strategy is a partial update process that allows you to test your new program version on real users without a commitment to a full rollout.
 It quickly updates for a select few users with a full rollout later.

 ## Next steps